lumilio/Jungle-didakoo.com-README.md/README.md

 Each player has 8 different animals, each with a different power level.
 The starting position of the animals is random for each player at the beginning of every match.

-Here are the animal pieces, with their relative powers indicated by number :
+Here are the animals, with their relative powers indicated by number :

 ![Imgur Image](http://i.imgur.com/MrUHXms.jpg)